Harmony, New York

 Harmony is a town in Chautauqua County, New York, United States.
 The population was 2,108 at the 2020 census.
 The town is on the south border of the county and southwest of Jamestown.

 History

 First settlement began circa 1809.
-The town of Harmony was established in 1816 from a part of the town of Chautauqua.
+Harmony was established in 1816 from a part of the town of Chautauqua.
 The size of Harmony was reduced when the newer towns of Busti and North Harmony were formed.